 1. Buy yourself some flowers.
 Tulips, daffodils and anemones are just a few of the many spring flowers that you could treat yourself to.
 Not only is buying yourself flowers an act of self-care, it’s also a lovely way to brighten up your living space.
 Flowers don’t need to be expensive either; you can pick up a bunch for between £1 and £3 in your local supermarket.

 3. Have a spring clean.
 After spending the winter cooped up indoors, it can be nice to set aside a day or two to have a big spring cleanup.
 This is a great chance to open up your windows, dust cobwebs away, and have a thorough declutter and deep clean.
-Check out these 33 deep cleaning tips from Good Housekeeping to get inspired.
+Check out our 28 top spring cleaning tips to get inspired.

 4. Set yourself new goals for the season.
 An important part of our personal development involves continually reevaluating our goals and setting ourselves new ones.
 What do you want to achieve this spring or summer?
 Perhaps the lighter, warmer days would offer you the perfect opportunity to take up outdoor activities like running or cycling – or perhaps you have big plans for your garden over the coming months.
 Creating a vision board can be a helpful step in helping you to keep focused on these goals too.

 5. Plant some spring or summer-flowering bulbs in your garden.
 After a long, harsh winter, tending to your garden again can be even more rewarding and enjoyable.
 There’s lots to be done in the garden from March onwards; such as planting summer-flowering bulbs, to give them time to become established before June and July (when they’ll hopefully be ready to bloom).
-You can also add a splash of colour to your garden now, by adding bulbs that flower in March and April.
-Have a read of our 12 gardening checklist ideas for March for more inspiration.
+You can also add a splash of colour to your garden now, by adding bulbs that flower in April and May.
+Have a read of our garden checklist for April for more inspiration.

 6. Feel the sun on your face.
 It’s that time of year when the weather is starting to warm up, and we’re just starting to remember how glorious the feeling of sun on our skin can be.
 After the long, difficult winter we’ve had, each sunny day is a blessing – so it can be satisfying to take a moment to stop and appreciate moments that we might have previously taken for granted.